wnderoy/teleSpikeRedo/README.md

 ### Setting up workers

-There are 2 workers in this pipe line:
+There are 2 workers in this pipe line, you need to run both:

 #### Raw to Tokens:
 **`sparkRawToTokens.ipynb`** :